alexmarqs/zod-config/README.md

 The `transform` property allows you to modify key-value pairs before they are processed by the schema.
 This is useful for normalizing data, filtering out unwanted keys, or transforming values.
 The transform function receives an object with `key` and `value` properties and can return either a transformed object or `false` to drop the key-value pair.
 The transform function can be applied at both the global level (affecting all adapters) and the adapter level (affecting only that specific adapter).
 When both are provided, the adapter-level transform takes precedence.

-> ⚠️ **Warning**: The transform function is the first step in the data processing pipeline, so it can be used to filter out keys or transform values before using all the other capabilities of the library (e.g., key matching, nesting separator, etc.).
+> ⚠️ **Note**: The transform function is the first step in the data processing pipeline, before all the other capabilities of the library (e.g., key matching, nesting separator, etc.).

 ```ts
 import { z } from 'zod';